 A license gives you a competitive advantage in the job market and increases your earning potential as you acquire more experience.

-What Is the Median Salary for a Plumber in Oklahoma?
+What Is the Mean Salary for a Plumber in Oklahoma?

 The annual mean wage for a plumber in Oklahoma is $53,790, according to the U.S. Bureau of Labor Statistics.
 That salary increases, as you might expect, as you acquire more experience, according to indeed.com.